Kathleen L. Martin: Education

 Martin graduated from Boston University School of Nursing in 1973.
 She attended the University of San Diego from 1990 to 1992, earning a Master of Science degree in both nursing administration and as a family health nurse specialist.

 Awards

 Military decorations include the Distinguished Service Medal (two awards), Legion of Merit (three awards), the Defense Meritorious Service Medal, Meritorious Service Medal and the Navy Commendation Medal.
-She is a member of the American College of Healthcare Executives, the American Society for Public Administration, the Association of Military Surgeons of the United States and Sigma Theta Tau.
+She is a member of the American Society for Public Administration, the Association of Military Surgeons of the United States and Sigma Theta Tau.